folutade/KnowThatYouAnointed/content/posts/the-party.md

 * Even as Lecrae offers Jesus’s love to people who have suffered or are wondering what Lecrae would do to address all the evil in the world, Lecrae is very much aware that many people will feel disappointed and underwhelmed with Lecrae’s offer.
 These people may then respond to Lecrae by saying, “Really?
 That’s all you got for us?”

 * In particular, Lecrae knows that these people will think that simply offering love is foolish because it likely won’t stop all the evil deeds that are causing people to suffer.
-Moreover, the idea of offering love to one’s enemies will seem absolutely foolish to most people
+Moreover, the idea of offering love to one’s enemies will seem absolutely foolish to most people.

-  * It should be noted that unlike the modern usage of the word “love”, within the teachings of Jesus and his followers, “love” does not primarily refer to a set of positive feelings or attraction to a person based on that delightful aspect of that person.
+  * It should be noted that, unlike the modern usage of the word “love,” within the teachings of Jesus and his followers, “love” does not primarily refer to a set of positive feelings or attraction to a person based on that delightful aspect of that person.
 Love also doesn’t mean having a close relationship.
-Instead, love tends to refer to actions that one does so that another person can love a good life, which in many cases might involve actions that help another person to stop doing things that are evil and destructive.
+Instead, love tends to refer to actions that one does so that another person can live a good life, which in many cases might involve actions that help another person to stop doing things that are evil and destructive.

-* Nonetheless, the story of Jesus life, death and resurrection in the Gospel accounts of the New Testament is primarily a story about how Jesus loved his friends and enemies so much that he was willing to die for them to live a good life.
+* Nonetheless, the story of Jesus's life, death, and resurrection in the Gospel accounts of the New Testament is primarily a story about how Jesus loved his friends and enemies so much that he was willing to die for them to live a good life.
 This is a point made by St. Paul in his letter to the Church in Rome.

   * *For while we were still helpless, at the right time **Christ died for the ungodly**.
 For one will hardly die for a righteous person; though perhaps for the good person someone would even dare to die.
 But **God demonstrates His own love toward us, in that while we were still sinners, Christ died for us**.*
   -Romans 5:6-8